 - No hospital stay is required after Lap Band surgery

-- Lap Band surgery is covered by most insurance plans
+- The Lap Band is covered by most insurance plans

-- Lap Band surgery is completely adjustable and reversible
+- The Lap Band is completely adjustable and reversible

 For female patients, a Lap Band can be adjusted if the patient gets pregnant.
 A Lap Band can be loosened to ensure a healthy pregnancy and re-tightened after giving birth to resume weight loss.

-Another important advantage of the Lap Band is that it can be offered to New Jersey patients with lower Body Mass Index (BMI) number than other weight loss surgical procedures such as the Gastric Bypass or Gastric Sleeve.
+Another important advantage of the Lap Band is that it can be offered to our New Jersey Weight Loss Surgery patients with lower Body Mass Index (BMI) number than other weight loss surgical procedures such as the Gastric Bypass or Gastric Sleeve.

 The U.S. Food and Drug Administration (FDA) currently recommends Lap Band surgery for patients with a BMI exceeding 35 without any obesity related health conditions or a BMI exceeding 30 with obesity related health issues such as diabetes, high blood pressure, sleep apnea, high cholesterol, lower back pain, among others.